Eritrean nakfa: Banknotes

+The nakfa banknotes were designed by Clarence Holbert of the United States Bureau of Engraving and Printing in 1994.
+They depict ordinary people from each of Eritrea's nine principal ethnic groups (Tigrinya, Tigre, Rashaida, Nara, Afar, Saho, Bilen, Beja, Kunama), rather than any political or historical figures.

 There have been five series of banknotes since the currency's launch.
-The first issue for all denominations was dated 24.5.1997; the second issue consists of only the 50 and 100 nakfa notes and is dated 24.5.2004; the third issues also consists of only the 50 and 100 nakfa notes and was dated 24.5.2011, and the fourth issues consisted of only the 10 and 20 nakfa notes and was dated 24.5.2012.
-(May 24 is Eritrea's Independence Day).
-The current fifth banknote series which rendered all previous currency valueless is dated 24.5.2015.
+The first issue for all denominations was dated 24 May 1997; the second issue consists of only the 50 and 100 nakfa notes and is dated 24 May 2004; the third issues also consists of only the 50 and 100 nakfa notes and was dated 24 May 2011, and the fourth issues consisted of only the 10 and 20 nakfa notes and was dated 24 May 2012.
+(24 May is Eritrea's Independence Day).
+The current fifth banknote series which rendered all previous currency valueless is dated 24 May 2015.

 Exchange rate

 Eritrea's government has resisted calls to float the nation's currency, preferring the stability of a fixed exchange rate.
 However periodic devaluations have been made.
+As of January 2025 the official exchange rate was 15 ERN to 1 USD.
 ERN is a very weak currency.
 The de facto exchange rate of the currency is around 100 ERN for US$1.
 The currency does not have a good demand outside of Eritrea.
 The black markets that exist in Asmara and a few other towns show the diminishing values of ERN.